Last Updated on

-The card comes with an interest rate of between 8% and 24% APR.
-Using Nexo’s native token reduces the interest rate to 8%.
+The card comes with an interest rate starting at 5.9% APR.
 The differences in interest are a result of the differences in loan structure and local regulations.
 A user can opt to repay their loan in fiat currency or cryptocurrency.

 One of the best parts about this credit card is that minimum payments will be eliminated as the value of Bitcoin increases.
 The offered credit line is dynamic, which means that if the value of one’s collateral increases relative to the market, their debit in fiat currency decreases.